SystemsApproach/5G/primer.rst

 time.
 Based on the target parameters to this model (selected according to the target physical environment), it is possible to calculate :math:`T_c`, which in turn bounds the rate at which symbols can be transmitted without undue risk of interference.
+The dynamic nature of the wireless channel is a central challenge to address in the cellular network.

 .. _fig-coherence:
 .. figure:: figures/Slide11.png